fuankarion/Vision17/Lab13-OpticalFLow/readme.md

 - It is a static camera, the location and the direction of the motion are especially important to this task.

 ## Report
 We will relax the usual delivery requirements for this one.
-Upload a small report to you github, any format you like; Describe your approach to solve any of the tasks, your code, and the general instructions to run it.
+Upload a small report to you github, any format you like; Describe your approach to solve any of the tasks.
+Upload your code, and the general instructions to run it.

 ## Deadline
 **Friday 19 2017** 11:59